ytDevelopment-ET/EthiopianCalendar-js/README.md

 # EthiopianCalendar-js
-Gregorian Calendar to Ethiopian Calendar convert for Javascript
+Gregorian Calendar to Ethiopian Calendar Converter for Javascript